OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-temp-sensor.md

         return -1

     # get the address of the temperature sensor
     # 	it should be the only device connected in this experiment
     sensorAddress = oneWire.scanOneAddress()

+	# instantiate the temperature sensor object
     sensor = TemperatureSensor("oneWire", { "address": sensorAddress, "gpio": oneWireGpio })
     if not sensor.ready:
         print "Sensor was not set up correctly.
 Please make sure that your sensor is firmly connected to the GPIO specified above and try again." return -1

+	# infinite loop - runs main program code continuously
     while 1:
         # check and print the temperature
         value = sensor.readValue()
         print "T = " + str(value) + " C"
         time.sleep(pollingInterval)

 if __name__ == '__main__':
     __main__()
 ```